Events

 Mount Auburn Cemetery 580 Mount Auburn St., Cambridge

-Join Volunteer Docent Rosemarie Smurzynski for a late morning walk through Mount Auburn’s past.
+Join Volunteer Docent Rosemarie Smurzynski for an afternoon walk through Mount Auburn’s past.
 During this stroll we will visit the most celebrated locations within the Cemetery as prescribed by the Cambridge Railroad’s 1858 guidebook to Mount Auburn.
 What has changed?
 What is the same?
 REGISTER HERE>> Capacity: 30 people per walk Meet at Story Chapel ... […]